vitorcirilo3/reliability-identifier/README.md

 PS: this script takes about 6 hours on a computer i7 with 16 GB of ram

 ## Results
-When this script done, all the results will be save at 'results' folder that was mapped outside of docker
+When this script done, all the results will be save at 'results' folder that was mapped outside of the docker